camaraproject/Commonalities/documentation/API-design-guidelines.md

 _Termination rules regarding subscriptionExpireTime & subscriptionMaxEvents usage_
 * When client side providing a `subscriptionExpireTime` and/or `subscriptionMaxEvents` service side has to terminate the subscription without expecting a `DELETE` operation.
 * If both `subscriptionExpireTime` and `subscriptionMaxEvents` are provided, the subscription will end when the first one is reached.
-* When the `subscriptionExpireTime` and `subscriptionMaxEvents` are not provided, client side has to trigger a `DELETE` operation to terminate it.
+* When none `subscriptionExpireTime` and `subscriptionMaxEvents` are not provided, client side has to trigger a `DELETE` operation to terminate it.
 * It is perfectly valid for client side to trigger a DELETE operation before `subscriptionExpireTime` and/or `subscriptionMaxEvents` reached.